-Partners should stay calm and try to be understanding with the person with Alzheimer’s, even though it may be difficult.
+Partners should stay calm and try to be understanding, even though it may be difficult.
 Reassurance is calming and can be important as the disease gets more severe.
-Here are some coping tips for partners that might be helpful1:
+Here are some coping tips for partners that might be helpful:1

-- Find a support group of partners and/or caregivers where concerns can be shared with people in a similar position
+- Find a support group where concerns can be shared with people in a similar position

 - Remind yourself of the positive aspects of the relationship

 - Talk with a counselor or a trusted individual about what's going on, any challenges that are occurring, or the changes that are happening